 Dr. Wendi Wolfram

-Dr. Wendi Wolfram, instructor of biology, serves as the curator of the Hardin-Simmons Natural Science Museum.
+Dr. Wendi Wolfram, assistant professor of biology, serves as the curator of the Hardin-Simmons Natural Science Museum.

 Her academic and research experience includes science education, organismal biology, conservation and wildlife biology, ecology, animal behavior and environmental management.